 About the Franklin D. Roosevelt Day by Day Project

 Featured here are digitized original calendars and schedules maintained by the White House Usher and the official White House stenographer.
 These calendars trace FDR’s appointments, travel schedule, social events, guests, and more.
-A searchable database based primarily on these calendar sources is available so that you can search the chronology by keyword and date.
+A searchable database comprised primarily of these calendar sources is available so you can search the chronology by keyword and date.